danikaze/r-cafe/README.md

 ## Change log

+### 0.4.0
+- New UI in the header icons/buttons
+- Don't display duplicated elements coming from the API

 ### 0.3.0
 - Added cafeteria congestion data support (only displayed from 11:00-14:00 and 19:00-21:00)
 - Added new icons